Bantee-Golf/formation/README.md

-# Auto-form Builder from Eloquent Models for Laravel 6
+# Auto-form Builder from Eloquent Models for Laravel 6 and 7

 By default, it renders a Bootstrap 3, horizontal form layout.

-Use version 0.1.x for Laravel 5.7 / 5.8

 | Laravel       | Version      |
 | ------------- |:------------:|